-The American Nurses Association House of Delegates approved nine provisions for the Code of Ethics for Nurses in July 2001.
+The American Nurses Association House of Delegates approved nine provisions for the Code of Ethics for Nurses in 2015.
 The following are the nine provisions:

-- 1. The nurse, in all professional relationships, practices with compassion and respect for the inherent dignity, worth and uniqueness of every individual, unrestricted by the consideration of social or economic status, personal attributes, or the nature of the health care problems. - 2.
-The nurse's primary commitment is to the patient, whether an individual, family, group or community. - 3.
-The nurse promotes, advocates for, and strives to protect the health, safety, and rights of the patient. - 4.
-The nurse is responsible and accountable for individual nursing practice and determines the appropriate delegation of tasks consistent with the nurse's obligation to provide optimum patient care. - 5.
-The nurse owes the same duties to self as to others, including the responsibility to preserve integrity and safety, to maintain competence, and to continue personal and professional growth. - 6.
-The nurse participates in establishing, maintaining and improving healthcare environments and conditions of employment conductive to the provision of quality health care and consistent with the values of the profession through individual and collective action. - 7.
-The nurse participates in the advancement of the profession through contributions to practice, education, administration and knowledge development. - 8.
-The nurse collaborates with other health professionals and the public in promoting community, national, and international effort to meet health needs. - 9.
-The profession of nursing, as represented by association and their members, is responsible for articulating nursing values, for maintaining the integrity of the professional and its practice, and for shaping social policy. - 10.
-Reprinted with permission from American Nurses Association, Code of Ethics; @2001 American Nurses Publishing.
+The nurse practices compassion and respect for the inherent dignity with and unique attributes of every person.

+The nurses' primary commitment is to the patient, whether an individual, family, group, community or population.

+The nurse promotes, advocates for, and protects the rights, health and safety of the patient.

+The nurse has authority, accountability, responsibility for nursing practice; makes decisions and takes action consistent with the obligations to promote health and provide optimal care.

+The nurse owes the same duties to self and to others.
+Including the responsibilities to promote health and safety preserve wholeness of character and integrity, maintain competence and continue personal and professional growth.

+The nurse, though individual and collective effort establishes, maintains and improves the ethical environment of the work setting and conditions of employment that are conducive to safe quality healthcare.

+The nurse in all roles and settings, advances the profession through research and scholarly inquiry, professional standard development and the generation of both nursing and health policy.

+The nurse collaborates with other health professionals and the public to protect human rights, promote health diplomacy and reduce health disparities.

+The profession of nursing, collectively through its professional organization must articulate values, maintain the integrity of the profession, and integrate principals of social justice into nursing and health policy.

+Reprinted with permission from American Nurses Association, Code of Ethics; @2015 American Nurses Publishing.